 These factors do not necessarily build on each other, because not every customer speaks up before switching to the competition.
 Frequently, customer loss simply happens without the company noticing the growing dissatisfaction.
 But that is no reason to bury your head in the sand.
 Instead, you should implement methods to increase customer satisfaction.

-Once you've tackled the basic factors of customer satisfaction, there are other tips which you can build on.
+Once you've tackled the basic factors of customer satisfaction, there are other tips that you can build on.
 Thus, one can surpass the fulfilled target state expectations with the actual state.
 These tips show you how this can work:

 As you can see, customer analysis is an important point in order to continuously improve the business.
 But how do you go about getting honest feedback from your own customers?